giis-uniovi/tdrules/tdrules-client-oa/README.md

 Special data types:
 - Free-form objects: they are represented as a datatype=free-form-object and handled like a primitive datatype
+- additionalProperties: they are included as an attribute `additionalProperties` that contains an array with the keys and values

 ## Supported keywords